16 Email Header Design Best Practices

 An informative preheader notifies recipients about the purpose of the email.
 On desktops, it goes after the dash “-” in the subject line, on mobiles it is located on the line below the subject.
 When receiving the email, according to the study by Litmus, 24% of the recipients judge by the preheader whether to open the message.

-Every time I receive an email from Campaign Monitor or the Quora Team, I know without opening it, what it will be about.
+Every time I receive an email from Mailchimp, SimilarWeb, or Netflix, I know without opening it, what it will be about.

 Some companies insert their sale offers into the pre-header which brings them clicks.

 One of the best email preheader best practices is making stories — when the preheader text is a continuation of the subject line.

 Chubbies: “I’ve changed — Ok, I was all stingy, but now I’ve changed due to the holiday sale”.